Plan Your Trip

 Medium

-After a 3 km descent from the ridgeline you will arrive at the Sevan Peninsula.
-Where you will find Sevanavank Monastery, a unique structure of medieval Armenian architecture.
-The island was fortified with a fortress wall in the Bronze Age.
-The church is said to have been founded on the site of a destroyed pagan temple and was consecrated by Gregory The Illuminator (Grigor Lusavorich) in the year 305.
-In the IX century, Mariam, the Princess of Syunik built two churches here, Srbots Arakelots (Great) and Surb Hovhannes Karapet.
-On the eastern part of the drum of the Arakelots church, a inscription written in 874 has been preserved.
+One of the unique structures of medieval Armenian architecture, Sevanavank, is located on the Sevan Peninsula.
+The island was fortified with a fortress wall back in the Bronze Age.
+According to tradition, the church was founded on the site of a destroyed pagan monastery and was consecrated by Gregory the Illuminator in 305.
+In the 9th century, the princess of Syunik, Mariam, built two churches here: St. Arakelots (the great) and St. Hovhannis Karapet.
+A construction inscription, written in 874, has been preserved on the eastern side of the drum of the Arakelots Church.

 How to get there